jdjgilbert/wild-ecology-behaviour-group/content/home/welcome.md

   css_class:
 ---

-Home page of the WEB group in the Department of Biological and Marine Science at the University of Hull, UK.
+Department of Biological and Marine Science, University of Hull, UK.

 We are interested in arthropod ecology and evolution – particularly reproductive strategies and life histories.
 We are especially interested in how animals’ nutritional ecology affects (and is affected by) the evolution of sociality and parental care.